HTML Header Tag: A Complete Guide for Beginners and Developers

 <footer>

 <p>© 2025 My Website.
-All rights reserved.</p>
+All rights reserved.
+Learn more about HTML header tags for better SEO.</p>

 </footer>